4awpawz/fusion.ssg/README.md

   - [X] Individual files.
   - [X] Folders.
   - [X] Ignored.
-- [X] End-User project generation.
+- [X] End user project creation.

 ### What Still Remains To Be Done

-- Logo... fusion.ssg is desperately in need of a great logo.
+- Logo, fusion.ssg is desperately in need of a great logo.
 - Project documentation website - _currently under development_.
 - Encourage early community involvement and adoption.
 - Provide sufficient testing to reduce the likelihood of introducing regressions.